LADSoft/OrangeC/doc/adl.md

 Here we are defining an opcode with `Name="cmpxchg8b"`.
 The `Name` gives the mnemonic of the opcode in text format.

 It has one operand combination which has a `Name` that is a variable named 'rm' with a class name of 'rm'.
 In the source code, this will match any address mode with a class name of 'rm'.
-It can also match registers or numbers, but in this case that would be useless because there isn't an explicit usable coding associated with the operands.
+It can also match registers or numbers, but in this case that would be useless because this operand definition does not specify a coding and there isn't an explicit usable coding associated with the operands.

 This operand defines several attribute variables to be consumed by the 'coding' statement of the referenced address mode.
 In particular, note that in this case the 'op' variable specifies a coding which is two bytes long.